- Center Pivot Irrigation Systems

 A special type of low pressure sprinkler package available for center pivot systems is called Low Energy Precision Application or LEPA.
 LEPA systems use ultra-low pressure sprinklers or socks installed on closely spaced drop pipes to apply the water directly on the ground or slightly above the ground surface.
 The water is often discharged directly in the furrow, so taller growing crops, such as corn, are typically planted in a circular pattern to accommodate the drop pipes.

-This system was developed in 0123 the Southern Plains of Texas, and its principal advantages include low energy requirements, low wind drift, and low evaporation rates.
+This system w 0133 as developed in the Southern Plains of Texas, and its principal advantages include low energy requirements, low wind drift, and low evaporation rates.
 Avoiding wind drift and minimizing evaporation are primary concerns in the Plains states, where wind velocities are often high and relative humidities low.
 5FF3

 The major disadvantage of this system is the extremely high application rates, which will cause erosion on most Georgia soils unless certain practices are implemented.
 The most common means of overcoming this concern involves furrow-diking and planting in circles, which is done with a specialized implement that creates a furrow in each row middle and constructs a small dike or dam every few feet.
 These dikes hold the water in the furrow until it has a chance to infiltrate into the soil.
 Planting in circles has its own set of management concerns for each operator.